 Dr. Drapeau is a former program director at McGill University and project director at the Lady Davis Institute for Medical Research/Institute of Community and Family Psychiatry, and Research Scholar of the Quebec Health Research Funds.
 He was also the Quebec representative on the Council of Representatives of the American Psychological Association, and Chair of the Clinical Section of the Canadian Psychological Association (CPA), and has served on many national taskforces, including the CPA’s Presidential Taskforce on Evidence Based Practice and the Taskforce on Outcome Tracking and Monitoring in Psychotherapy, and the Taskforce of the Canadian Council of Academies on Medical Assistance in Dying.
 He has also served on numerous taskforces of the Order of psychologists of Quebec (OPQ), and was Vice president of the OPQ for several years, served on its Board of Directors and Executive Committee, and chaired its continuing education committee.
 He is the founder, for the OPQ, and former Editor of the journal Science and Practice which is dedicated entirely to knowledge translation and dissemination in psychology and mental health.
 He is also a former Editor of the journal Psychology and former Editor-in-Chief of The Canadian Journal of Behavioral Science and of the Canadian Psychological Association’s flagship journal, Canadian Psychology.
 He has served and continues to serve on the editorial board of a number of other scholarly journals.
 He has received awards from the Society for Psychotherapy Research and the Canadian Psychological Association, amongst others, and is a Fellow of the Clinical Section of the CPA and an elected member of the College of New Scholars of the Royal Society of Canada.

 Prof. Drapeau founded a small consulting firm that helps institutions and organisations identify, retrieve, understand and analyse studies and research papers in the social and mental health sciences.
 This consulting firm can also assist small institutions in designing and distributing surveys, in collecting data, in synthesizing research, in documenting and supporting position statements with empirical literature, and in developing best practice guidelines.
 Prof. Drapeau is also the founder, with Prof. Emerita Marilyn Fitzpatrick, of Medipsy Psychological Services, a Montreal-based institution that offers both basic training in psychotherapy as per Bill 21 and continuing education for mental health professionnals, as well as state-of-the-art clinical services (psychologists for assessments and psychotherapy, neuropsychologists, sex therapists, counsellors) for the general public.
 The Clinic offers assessment services as well as psychotherapy.
 The Clinic is also home to a specialized ADHD Clinic.
-He is also co-founder of Asadis, an online training platform that offers continuing education, in French, to mental health professionals.
+He is also co-founder of Asadis, an online training platform that offers continuing education to mental health professionals.

 Dr. Drapeau has a small private practice in Westmount.
 These services are offered at Medipsy Psychological Services.
 Please note that this is by appointment only.
 Medipsy offers a variety of clinical services, including: